fouzia2305/MEDICAL-PRICE-PREDICTION/README.md

 - Random Forest Regressor

 ## Performance Evaluation
-Models were evaluated using Mean Absolute Error (MAE).
-The Random Forest Regressor achieved the lowest MAE of 2318.35, indicating the most accurate predictions.
+Models were evaluated using  R² score.
+The Random Forest Regressor achieved the lowest  R² score of 0.87, indicating the most accurate predictions.

 ## Results and Conclusion
 The project successfully demonstrated the ability to preprocess and analyze healthcare data, and to apply machine learning techniques for real-time cost prediction.
 The Random Forest model provides valuable insights for setting insurance premiums.